10 Electric Light Orchestra Albums Everyone Should Own

 Electric Light Orchestra albums On The Third Day

-Continuing with our top 10 Electric Light Orchestra albums list we turn to the band’s third album aptly titled On The Third Day.
+Continuing with our top 10 Electric Light Orchestra albums list, we turn to the band’s third album, aptly titled On The Third Day.
 The record was released in 1973.
 On the band’s third record, the group started to show signs that they might be heading away from their progressive rock sound and influences.
-The U.S. version of the album contained the great single “Showdown,” which had moderate success in the U.S. but became a top ten single in the U.K. when it was released on an ELO compilation album.
+The U.S. version of the album contained the tremendous single “Showdown,” which had moderate success in the U.S. but became a top ten single in the U.K. when it was released on an ELO compilation album.

 # 6 – Eldorado